 - Charge cards must be paid off at the end of every month.
 This prevents unpaid credit card debt from being reported to major credit bureaus.

 The only case in which a corporate charge card would affect your personal score is if the business made a billing mistake and added it in your name.
 If you see that a corporate charge card appears in a personal credit check, take steps to speak with the person in your company issuing charge cards to remove your name from the card.

-As an employee, using a personal credit card for business can have the largest influence on your credit score.
+As an employee, using a personal credit card for business expenses can have the largest influence on your credit score.
 Many companies will request receipts at the end of the month and reimburse you for purchases, but the wait time on this can be long.